webspresso

 Development & testing

-The framework repository runs Vitest for fast unit and integration tests (CLI, ORM, routing, plugins, etc.) and Playwright for end-to-end checks in a real browser: admin panel APIs and UI, auth flows, audit log, CLI project scaffold, and the SEO checker plugin.
+The framework repository runs Vitest for fast unit and integration tests (CLI, ORM, routing, HTTP compat layer, plugins, etc.) and Playwright for end-to-end checks in a real browser: admin panel APIs and UI, auth flows, audit log, CLI project scaffold, the SEO checker plugin, and data exchange admin API routes (export/import).
+Integration tests call app.fetch via helpers in tests/helpers/http.js (no supertest).

 Unit & integration (Vitest)